openpeeps/tim/README.md

 nimble install tim
 ```

 As a standalone binary app.
-Compile the binary by yourself or get the latest version
+Compile it by yourself or get the latest version
 of Tim from GitHub Releases and set Tim to your working `PATH`
 ```
 ln -s /path/to/your/tim /usr/local/bin